Than Shwe: Style of leadership

-Than Shwe is said to rely heavily on advice from his soothsayers, a style of ruling dating back to Ne Win, a leader who once shot his mirror to avoid bad luck.
+Than Shwe is said to rely heavily on advice from his soothsayers, a style of ruling dating back to General Ne Win, a leader who once shot his mirror to avoid bad luck.

 In May and November 2006 he met with the United Nations special envoy Ibrahim Gambari in the newly built capital of Naypyidaw, which had replaced Yangon in the previous year, and permitted Gambari to meet with Aung San Suu Kyi.
 However, Than Shwe refused to meet Gambari when he visited Burma in November 2007 and again on 10 March 2008.

-In early May 2008, Than Shwe refused many foreign aid workers from entering the country in the aftermath of Cyclone Nargis (May 2, 2008).
+In early May 2008, Than Shwe refused many foreign aid workers from entering the country in the aftermath of Cyclone Nargis (2 May 2008).
 This led to many criticisms from the UN as well as the international community.

-In early July 2009, the UN Secretary-General Ban Ki-Moon visited Burma and held talks with General Than Shwe.
+In early July 2009, the UN Secretary-General Ban Ki-Moon visited Burma and held talks with Senior General Than Shwe.
 The military junta rejected UN Secretary General's request to meet with Aung San Suu Kyi.
 Than Shwe also commented on the upcoming 2010 Burmese election, saying that by the time the UN chief next visits Burma, "I will be an ordinary citizen, a lay person, and my colleagues will too because it will be a civilian government."

-On 27 August 2010, rumours surfaced that Than Shwe and his deputy, Vice Senior General Maung Aye, along with six other top military officers, had resigned their military posts, and that he was expected to remain head of state until at least the end of the 2011 fiscal year, when he would transfer his position to the elected president.
-The rumor was proven false as the Burmese state media referred to him as Senior General three days later.
+On 27 August 2010, rumours surfaced that Than Shwe and his deputy, Vice-Senior General Maung Aye, along with six other top military officers, had resigned their military posts, and that he was expected to remain head of state until at least the end of the 2011 fiscal year, when he would transfer his position to the elected president.
+The rumor was proven false as the Burmese state media referred to him as "Senior General" three days later.

 Human rights controversies

-Than Shwe's leadership has been criticized for violence and human rights abuses.
-Amnesty International described human rights violations in Myanmar as "widespread and systematic."
-As many as a million Burmese allegedly were shipped off to "jungle gulags" and forced to perform manual labor.
-There was no free speech, and dissent was not tolerated by the government.
-In 2007, mass demonstrations were led by crowds of Buddhist monks, but they were put down by security forces who killed, beat and detained hundreds.
-There were persistent rumors that thousands of monks and others were rounded up and summarily executed and their bodies dumped in the jungle.
+Than Shwe's leadership has faced criticism for violence and human rights abuses.
+According to Amnesty International, human rights violation in Myanmar were described as "widespread and systematic."
+Reports suggested that a significant number of Burmese individuals, potentially reaching up to a million, were allegedly subjected to forced labor in "jungle gulags".
+The absence of free speech and intolerance towards dissent were notable characteristics of the government.
+In 2007, during the Saffron Revolution, mass demonstrations led by Buddhist monks were suppressed by security forces, resulting in casualties and detentions.
+Persistent rumors circulated that thousands of monks and others being rounded up and summarily executed, with their bodies reportedly dumped in the jungle.

 In 1998 Than Shwe ordered the execution of 59 civilians living on Christie Island.
-When the local commander on Christie Island initially hesitated to kill the civilians, fearing the commander who had given the order was drunk, he was told the instruction came from "Aba Gyi" or "Great Father"—the term used to refer to General Than Shwe.
+The local commander initially hesitated, expressing concerns about the issuing commander's alleged intoxication, but was informed that the instruction came from "Aba Gyi" or "Great Father"—a term used to refer to Senior General Than Shwe.